wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/3-enable-data-security.md

 ## FSLogix profile containers

 In a Windows Virtual Desktop environment, Microsoft recommends the use of FSLogix profile containers.
 Profile containers are not a traditional profile management solution but are a full remote profile solution for non-persistent environments.
 Profile containers redirect the entire user profile to a remote location.
 Profile container configuration defines how and where the profile is redirected.
-When used with WVD, the profile container is stored in an Azure storage account.
+When used with Windows Virtual Desktop, the profile container is stored in an Azure storage account.

 When you sign in to Windows Virtual Desktop, the container of a user profile dynamically attaches to the computing environment by using a locally supported virtual hard disk (VHD) and a Hyper-V VHD.
 These advanced filter-driver technologies allow the user profile to be immediately available and display in the system exactly like a local user profile.